omro0107/omro0107/README.md

 Here are a few projects I've worked on recently:

-- **[Project Name](https://github.com/omro0107/Rainy-Days)**: A e-commerce platform designed for a company selling waterproof clothing for rainy days.
+- **[Rainy Days](https://github.com/omro0107/Rainy-Days)**: A e-commerce platform designed for a company selling waterproof clothing for rainy days.
 First I designed the website using Figma, and then I built it using HTML for structure and CSS for styling.
-- **[Project Name](https://github.com/omro0107/Nordic-Science-Nexus)**: This website is for a museum.
+- **[Nordic Science Nexus](https://github.com/omro0107/Nordic-Science-Nexus)**: This website is for a museum.
 First, I designed the website using FIGMA, and then I built it using HTML for structure and CSS for styling.
-- **[Project Name](https://github.com/NoroffFEU/FED1-PE1-omro0107)**: A blog website.
+- **[HotWiew Labs](https://github.com/NoroffFEU/FED1-PE1-omro0107)**: A blog website.
 Designed in Figma, built using HTML for structure, CSS for styling and JS for interactivity.
 Blog information and content fetched from API.
 I also used Postman in this project, to create API content.

 Check out more of my projects [here](https://github.com/omro0107?tab=repositories).